juliep2723/puzzle-game-hunts/_Overview_Summary/WIP_games/Next_Game/Mall_Game/Midnight_Prank_Protocol_Concept.md

 **The Abort Phrase:** Players now have all pieces of the Phantom's safety phrase: **"FOAM PHANTOM PRANK ABORT CODE"**

 - **Action:** Players share the complete phrase "FOAM PHANTOM PRANK ABORT CODE" plus the 3-digit Sudoku code with Maya
-- **Maya's Response:** Confirms phrase is correct, explains this is the Phantom's safety code
+- **Maya's Response:** Confirms phrase is correct, explains this is the Phantom's safety code, shares it with Lex
-- **Resolution:** Maya uses the phrase + code to remotely deactivate the prank system (or directs players to location where they can enter it)
+- **Resolution:** Lex uses the phrase + code to deactivate the prank system at the control point he's been working on
 - **Success:** Prank is stopped, foam machine powers down, mall is saved

 #### Why This Works: